Jared-Lev/Birds-and-Climate-Change/README.md

 ![image](https://user-images.githubusercontent.com/89553765/217647337-bd720ca7-d0a9-40f3-92d6-ca968f9cc288.png)

 Therefore, species were selected for analysis whose ranges lay within either the eastern US or the west coast, and extended minimally into southern Canada.
+Also, waterbirds and nocturnal species were excluded from the analysis because routes were traversed during the day and on land.

 Roughly half of the songbird species examined experienced a northward shift in their mean ranges.
 On average, this shift began in the mid-1990s, and continued through 2019.
 Data are mean latitudes weighted by the number of birds observed at each site, with 95 percent confidence intervals.